ViRb3/brookshear-vm/README.md

 ## Features

-* Run assembly code or bytecode binary files
+* Run assembly code or binary bytecode
 * Various verbosity levels allow detail-rich, step-by-step debugging
-* Compile assembly instructions to bytecode in binary files
+* Compile assembly instructions to bytecode in a binary file
-* Decompile bytecode to assembly instructions from binary files
+* Decompile bytecode from a binary file to assembly instructions
 * Extra instruction *(opcode `0xD`)* for relative (offset) branch

 ## Relative branch if equal